mapkuff/web-thumbnailer/README.md

 - `/images` as a Web-Thumbnailator baseUrl.
 - `crop_500x500` as your filter name to crop image to 500x500
 - `aaa/bbb/sample-image.jpg` as your imageId

-the url to serve the image which will be cropped to 500 x 500 would be `http://example.com/sampleApp/images/crop_500x500/aaa/bbb/sample-image.jpg`
+then the url to serve the image which will be cropped to 500 x 500 would be `http://example.com/sampleApp/images/crop_500x500/aaa/bbb/sample-image.jpg`

 # Roadmap
 - need to review and do some tweaks before releasing.